 Eleanor is a permafrost research scientist.
 Her interests include land surface processes in the northern high latitude and development and application of tools to explore the permafrost climate feedback.

 Land surface processes

-Prior to joining the Met Office Hadley Centre in 2004, Eleanor worked at the Department of Hydrology and Water Resources at the University of Arizona in the USA.
+Prior to joining the Met Office Hadley Centre, Eleanor worked at the Department of Hydrology and Water Resources at the University of Arizona in the USA.
 During this time she carried out research into the utility of remotely sensed data in modelling of land surface processes.

 Before moving to the USA, she spent 2 years at CEH Wallingford where she continued working on passive microwave remote sensing of soil moisture, a subject she studied for her PhD at the Environmental Systems Science Centre at Reading University.
 As an undergraduate Eleanor studied Physics at Oxford University and also has an MSc in Oceanography from Southampton University.